snoonetIRC/website/content/irc-servers.md

 eu-irc.snoonet.org : 6667 (6697 for SSL)

-## 443 (For those behind a restrictive firewall)

-The alt-IRC service is currently unavailable.

-Please use a VPN or otherwise if you need to circumvent a firewall.

 ## Tor Connectivity

-The Tor hidden service is currently down.
+Our TOR hidden service is currently unavailable.

 Please visit [here](/tor) for more information.